luciusmagn/magnusi.tech/posts/huoh.md

 "Ah, I'm sorry, I exposed my men to a greater danger than I expected it would be.
 I appreciate their work.
 Hopefully, they will both be fine.
 I will do my best to make it up to them.
-Nevertheless, we need to procede with the operation."
+Nevertheless, we need to proceed with the operation."

 "Understood, Boss."

 The Boss turned on his horse and yelled out: "Venerable Sentinels, your time has come.
 Rise and seize the city.
 Bring in those we need.
-Put everything on lockdown!"
+Put everything on lock-down!"

 He then pulled out a flare gun and fired a flare into the sky.
 This alerted even the Sentinels who were farther away and had no chance of hearing him.